luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 You should attempt to contribute upstream before forking a package.
 If you choose to fork, you should have a justification (different objectives, maintainer is unavailable, etc).

+### 2.5.
+Copyright and trademarks

+Your package must not violate copyright or trademarks.
+You should avoid the use of trademarks in the package's title or short description.
+If you do use a trademark, ensure that you phrase it in a way that does not imply official association or endorsement.

 ## 3. Technical Names